FAQs - environment & ethics

 What is Riverford doing about its carbon footprint?

 Thinking about it constantly, is the short answer, and taking action in all sorts of unglamorous but important ways.
 We’ve done this since we started packing boxes in 1986, but our thinking has become a lot more structured recently, after we funded a study with Exeter University.
-We have set up a website where you can find the long answer about everything from hothouse tomatoes to packaging and transport.
+We have set up some pages where you can find the long answer about everything from hothouse tomatoes to packaging and transport.

 What can customers do to help?